elementor/elementor-developers-docs/src/editor/index.md

 ## Editor Panels

-The panel can be compared to a sideboard and its functionality will depend on what panel is being displayed:
+The panel area displays various controls and setting.
+The controls and functionality displayed depend on what specific panel is being displayed:

 * [Menu Panel](./menu-panel/)
 * [Site Settings Panel](./site-settings-panel/)